Pontoon Boat Camping: A Complete Guide

 If your boat drifts too far in the middle of the night, use a GPS anchor alarm and app to notify you.
 Drag Queen for iOS and Anchor Watch for Android are two applications that can help with this.

-One thing to keep in mind while picking your anchoring spot: you’ll find less bugs and more seclusion if you anchor in the middle of the cove.
+One thing to remember while picking your anchoring spot: you’ll find fewer bugs and more seclusion if you anchor in the middle of the cove.

-Nothing is more frustrating than arranging a camping vacation just to get rained out, yet weather may be unpredictable at times.
-There are various boating applications that will alert you to bad weather.
+Nothing is more frustrating than arranging a camping vacation just to get rained out, yet the weather may sometimes be unpredictable.
+Various boating applications will alert you to bad weather.

-Bring a dry bag full of ponchos and additional clothing just in case the weather changes.
-Also, if you need to come back home, you should know how to boat in bad weather.
+Bring a dry bag full of shawls and additional clothing if the weather changes.
+Also, if you need to return home, you should know how to boat in lousy weather.

 How to Get Your Pontoon Ready for a Camping Trip